What is Crankshaft?

 2. Center crankshaft, as shown in Fig. (b).

-The crankshaft, depending upon the number of cranks in the shaft, may also be classified as single throw or multi-throw crankshafts.
-A crankshaft with only one side crank or center crank is called a single throw crankshaft whereas the crankshaft with two side cranks, one on each end or with two or more center cranks is known as multi-throw crankshaft.
+The crankshaft, depending upon the number of cranks in the shaft, may also be classified as a single throw or multi-throw crankshafts.
+A crankshaft with only one side crank or the center crank is called a single-throw crankshaft whereas the crankshaft with two side cranks, one on each end or with two or more centers cranks is known as the multi-throw crankshaft.

 The side crankshafts are used for medium and large size horizontal engines.

-- In transport engines, manganese steel such as 20 Mn 2, 27 Mn 2 and 37 Mn 2 are generally used for the making of crankshaft.
-In aero engines, nickel chromium steel such as 35 Ni 1 Cr 60 and 40 Ni 2 Cr 1 Mo 28 are extensively used for the crankshaft.
+- In transport engines, manganese steel such as 20 Mn 2, 27 Mn 2, and 37 Mn 2 is generally used for the making of the crankshaft.
+In aero engines, nickel-chromium steel such as 35 Ni 1 Cr 60 and 40 Ni 2 Cr 1 Mo 28 are extensively used for the crankshaft.

 - The crankshafts are made by drop forging or casting process but the former method is more common.